 Back in the late 1970s, when I was still in my teens, I read a book called The Peregrine by J A Baker, a man obsessed by these most magnificent of birds.
 For this passionate and poetic naturalist, peregrines didn’t just fly, they sliced a parabola in a smooth outpouring, like water gliding over stone, or fell as a black bill-hook does into splinters of white wood.
-What’s more, his meticulously observed winter’s diary wasn’t only inspirational prose, but damned good science too.
+What’s more, his meticulously observed winter’s diary wasn’t only inspirational prose, but damned good for scientific recording too.

 Some of his passion rubbed off on me and I dreamt of seeing peregrine falcons flying in the wild.
 Those were dark days for birds of prey generally; organo-chlorine pesticides added to crop seeds had found their way into the food chain via seed-eating birds and had ended up in such concentrations in the bodies of top predators that the poisoning proved fatal.
 Where it did not actually kill the birds, it weakened eggshells to the point where they smashed easily in the nest and breeding failed.
 By the 1970s the peregrine was on the brink of extinction in England.
 Those few pairs that did nest on isolated crags in the north and west of the country were guarded 24 hours a day by dedicated volunteers to prevent the theft of their rare eggs or chicks.
 Thirty years ago egg-collecting was far more widely practised than today, and the hatched young birds could be sold to unscrupulous falconers for thousands of pounds.